‘Peacekeepers’ set for upcoming deployment to Guam

 “I’m looking forward to the experience, gaining new knowledge and building up the team cohesion with my Soldiers,” said Bido.

-Team Sword will serve as the Task Force Falcon security force, offering many opportunities for increased readiness in core military police competencies.
+Team Sword will serve as the Task Force Talon security force, offering many opportunities for increased readiness in core military police competencies.

 This deployment is the first for most of the Soldiers in the company, but there was little doubt they are more than ready for the challenges ahead.